 This film and the cinematic installation with research objects is produced in close collaboration with members of the Hopic family.
 A screening of the film is always followed by a discussion with one or more family members.

 (R)OMA: a (family) history was on show at Stedelijk Museum Breda between November 2021 and March 2022 and premiered at Chassé Cinema Breda in November 2021.

-Award and nominations: Best Editing win and Best Screenplay nomination, best Director nomination at Social World Film Festival 2022, Vico Equense, Italy.
+Award and nominations: Best Editing win, Best Screenplay nomination and Best Director nomination at Social World Film Festival 2022, Vico Equense, Italy.